aws-samples/aws-lambda-extensions/kinesisfirehose-logs-extension-demo/README.md

 > Note: Firehose stream name gets specified as an environment variable (`AWS_KINESIS_STREAM_NAME`)

-* The lambda function won't be able to send any logs events to AWS CloudWatch service due to the following explict `DENY` policy:
+* The Lambda function won't be able to send any logs events to Amazon CloudWatch service due to the following explicit `DENY` policy:

 ```yaml
 Sid: CloudWatchLogsDeny